gavinanthony1/SwampHacks25/README.md

 ## Requirements

-To run this project, you'll just need to clone the repository, and have a Python interpreter and the Pygame library installed.
+To run this project, you'll just need to clone the repository, and have a Python interpreter and the pygame library installed.
 You can follow the commands in the steps below:
 1. **Clone the repository**:
    ```bash
    git clone https://github.com/gavinanthony1/SwampHacks25